nahsra/cql-translation-service-fork/README.md

 	docker build -t cqframework/cql-translation-service:latest . # but use your your own repo and tag strings!

+## Environment Variables

+**CQL_TRANSLATOR_PORT** - Allows you to set the port on which the translation service runs, default value is 8080

 ## License

 Copyright 2016-2019 The MITRE Corporation